khairulhabibataws/serverless-samples/serverless-graphql-api/java-appsync-sam/README.md

 ```bash
 mvn test
 ```
-To running **integration test**, execute mvn with extra argument like below
+To running only **integration test**, execute mvn with extra argument like below
 ```bash
 mvn test -Dtest=IntegrationTest
 ```